firegloves/MemPOI/README.md

 ### Contributing

 Feel free to contribute.
 The easiest way could be adding new templates, sub footers or data post elaboration steps.
+If you want to directly open a pull request, please target dev branch.

 ---

-### Coming soon
+### Updates

-- Per column index style
-- R2DBC support

-:soon: If you have any request, feel free to ask for new features.
+If you have any request, feel free to ask for new features.

 ---